M-Mysara/IPED/README.md

 !!!
 Make sure to use the complete PATH when describing files (i.e. "/YOUR/COMPLETE/PATH/" instead of "./" )

 !!!
 When running IPED the first time on your sample, you are obliged to first run the IPED version of make.contigs in order to produce an IPED adapted quality file together with the default assembled fasta file.
-This fasta file should be aligned to a reference dataset, before running IPED denoising [IPED can perfectly replace pre.cluster command in Mothur MiSeq pipeline (http://www.mothur.org/wiki/MiSeq_SOP).
+This fasta file should be aligned to a reference dataset, before running IPED denoising step [IPED can perfectly replace pre.cluster command in Mothur MiSeq pipeline http://www.mothur.org/wiki/MiSeq_SOP].

 IPED can be run following two different approaches:
 i) In two consecutive commands: first running the IPED version of make.contigs, and secondly run the denoising (IPED) step.